awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-predictor.md

 `NumberOfBacktestWindows` specifies the number of times to split the input data\.
 The range is 1 through 5\.

 `BackTestWindowOffset` defines the point from the end of the dataset where the data is split for model training and testing \(evaluation\)\.
-The value is specified as the number of data points\. `BackTestWindowOffset` must be greater than or equal to the forecast horizon and less than half of the TARGET\_TIME\_SERIES dataset length\.
+The value is specified as the number of data points\. `BackTestWindowOffset` must be greater than or equal to the forecast horizon and less than half of the target time series dataset length\.
 This parameter can be used to mimic a past virtual forecast start date\.

 For more information, see [Evaluating Predictor Accuracy](metrics.md)\.